ModeSens/BuildModeSens/README.md

 Email if you are interested to build the future together: careers@modesens.com

 We partner with 350+ brands and stores around the world.
-A peek of our partnership:<br>
+A peek of our partnerships:<br>
 <a href='https://modesens.com/gucci/'>Gucci</a><br>
 <a href='https://modesens.com/burberry/'>Burberry</a><br>
 <a href='https://modesens.com/saint-laurent/'>Saint Laurent</a><br>